filippomassarelli/mini-seedrs/README.md

 ]
 ```

-Whereas following a successful request for a single campaign you should expect:
+Whereas for a single campaign you should expect:
 ```json
 {
  "id":5,